harismuneer/Ultimate-Social-Scrapers/README.md

 ## Price 💳

-<b><i>Limited discount offer valid till Jan 28, 2021.</i></b> You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
+<b><i>Limited discount offer valid till Feb 07, 2021.</i></b> You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>TeamViewer meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.

 ### Basic Version (99$) ~~149$~~
 - allows you to scrape all sections for a <b>User's Profile/Account </b>